-- Determine what skills were covered earlier years.
-Expect students to transfer that knowledge to this new school year. - Review the topics and skills, but don't expect to teach. - If there are skills listed as covered prior years, confirm that was done.
+- Expect students to transfer knowledge of earlier-learned skills to this new school year. - Review the topics and skills, but don't expect to teach. - If there are skills listed as covered prior years, confirm that was done.
 If they weren't (for whatever reason), when you reach lessons that require the skills, plan extra time.